-The NIH, an institute of the U.S. Department of Health and Human Services (HHS), is the primary federal agency for conducting and supporting medical research.
+The NIH, an agency of the U.S. Department of Health and Human Services (HHS), is the primary federal agency for conducting and supporting medical research.
 It is composed of 27 Institutes and Centers, including the National Cancer Institute (NCI), and provides leadership and financial support to researchers in every state across the U.S. and throughout the world.

 National Cancer Institute (NCI)